ruby/www.ruby-lang.org/en/documentation/faq/6/index.md

 ### Ruby doesn't have a post-test loop

-Q: Ruby does not have a `do { ... } while` construct, so how can I implement loops that test the condition at the end.
+Q: Ruby does not have a `do { ... } while` construct, so how can I implement loops that test the condition at the end?

 Clemens Hintze says: You can use a combination of Ruby's `begin ... end` and the `while` or `until` statement modifiers to achieve the same effect: